Products used:

 Recent Case Studies & Applications

-Contractor: Innovative Painting & Waterproofing
+Contractor: Innovative Painting and Waterproofing

-Job description: secondary containment
+Job description: Renovation Project

 Consultant: D7 Consulting – Joe Daniels